GoInterject/GoInterject.github.io/wPortal/User-Profile.md

 	{file: "SendEmail", type: "png", site: "Portal", cat: "User Profile", sub: "", report: "", ribbon: "", config: ""}, {file: "AssignRoles", type: "png", site: "Portal", cat: "User Profile", sub: "", report: "", ribbon: "", config: ""}
 ]
 description: The User Profile page allows a user to change their basic information as well as change their password.
-If the user is a then they will also have additional functionality.
+If the user is a ClientAdmin then they will also have additional functionality.
 ---
 * * *